Expensify/App/contributingGuides/TS_STYLE.md

 - If you're migrating a module that doesn't have a default implementation (i.e. `index.ts`, e.g. `getPlatform`), convert `index.website.js` to `index.ts`.
 Without `index.ts`, TypeScript cannot get type information where the module is imported.

 - Deprecate the usage of `underscore`.
-Use corresponding methods from `lodash`. eslint: [`no-restricted-imports`](https://eslint.org/docs/latest/rules/no-restricted-imports)
+Use the corresponding methods from `lodash`. eslint: [`no-restricted-imports`](https://eslint.org/docs/latest/rules/no-restricted-imports)

 - Found type bugs.
 Now what?